xspired01/anotherTodo/README.md

     // setting the two elements for useState.
     // count is the slice of state &
-    // setCount is the function that updates that slice const [count, setCount] = useState(0);
+    // setCount is the function that updates that slice
+    // 0 is the argument taken into useState to set the initial state const [count, setCount] = useState(0);

     return (